carinadesouza/FinSight-API-Financial-Health-Analytics/README.md

 - Debt ratio > 40% of income
 - Savings ratio < 20% of income
 - Expense ratio > 60% of income

+> ⚠️ **Known ratio bug:** The API currently returns `savings_ratio` as total savings ÷ monthly income and `debt_ratio` as total debt ÷ monthly income, producing inflated values (e.g. 218% savings rate, 155% debt ratio).
+The correct formulas are: savings ratio = monthly savings ÷ monthly income, and debt ratio = total debt ÷ annual income.
+This affects the displayed health score but not the forecast or expense breakdown.
+Fix is in `analytics.py`.

 ---